Review: Benro Mammoth TMTH44C Tripod

 In addition to the case, the Mammoth also includes a 75mm video bowl and both rubber and spiked feet.
 The feet are equipped with rubber o-rings to prevent water ingress.
 That's a nice touch.
 To support the systematic spider, Benro also offers (at extra cost) a flat platform base, a 75mm to 100mm bowl adapter, and an extendable center column.
 The center column provides an additional 14.3 inches of height and includes its own leveling base so you don't have to give up that capability by using it.
 It seems like a great add-on if you need the extra height, but I'm good with the standard setup and prefer it's lower minimum height and greater stability.

-There's an o-ring of the base of the screw to prevent water from getting in the tripod
+There's an o-ring at the base of the screw to prevent water from getting in the tripod

 How's She Handle?